relaxedGP/regp_paper_experiments/README.md

 #### Expected Improvement benchmark

 The EGO algorithm and the three reGP variants introduced in the article can be run using the script: `run/bench.py`.
-For the *concentration* heuristic on the *Goldstein-Price* function, one runs:
+For running one repetition of the *concentration* heuristic on the *Goldstein-Price* function, one can use:
 ```
 PYTHONPATH=utils SMC_METHOD=restart problem=goldsteinprice ALGO=EI STRATEGY=Concentration python3 -u run/bench.py
 ```